20 Tips for Mastering M365

 - Select the revision that interests you and choose to either View it or Restore it using the context menu.

 - When replacing your file with a past version, you will see a dialog box asking you to confirm the action.
 Click OK to make the change.

 Don’t forget that you can also access older file versions from the right-click context menus in the OneDrive for Business web interface, with up to 25 versions of your docs available, along with details such as the date of the revisions and the names of the authors who have made them.
-You’ll also discover that you can revert to older versions of other Office formats including Excel and PowerPoint.
-You can also access a recycle bin at the lower left corner of the Web interface to recover deleted files.
+You’ll also discover that you can revert to older versions of other Office 365 tools including Excel and PowerPoint.
+You can also access a recycle bin in the left pane of the M365 interface to recover deleted files.

 10. How to Create a Web App

 A web application can help keep your employees connected with their work, and connect your customers with the products and information they need.
 You can build a custom app using an online Microsoft Access database that works through a web browser to make app development a simple process.
 Your app can improve the accessibility of your business data while allowing you to manage your app using the familiar Access interface.

 To create a web app, you will need M365 with SharePoint Online, on-premises SharePoint Server 2013, or SharePoint Server 2016 with Access Services and SQL Server 2012 (or higher).

 Create your web app using the following steps:

 - In the Custom web app dialog, create your app by first entering its name and choosing an available SharePoint or Office 365 site for its location.
 You can enter the SharePoint or M365 / Office 365 site URL in the space provided.
 If you need help, click the Get help finding your web location link.

 - Browse templates by clicking the circled-right arrow to the right of the dialog box.